 Okay so this may seem a bit strange considering you trying to get to Orlando but hear me out.
 Orlando International Airport is the closest airport to Walt Disney World but it isn’t the only option available.
 Tampa and Sanford would be my first suggestion.
 If you are from the UK and spending longer in Orlando I would even suggest looking at Fort Lauderdale or Miami.

 These options can be significantly cheaper than Orlando International and in the case of Tampa and Sanford, wont add too much travel time to Walt Disney World.
-I will cover more of using a flight search tool on my next point but if you use a site like Kayak, you can actually select the option to show near by airports with your search results, making it very easy to compare prices.
+I will cover more of using a flight search tool on my next point but if you use a site like Skyscanner you can actually select the option to show near by airports with your search results, making it very easy to compare prices.

 Tip 2: Always use a flight Search tool

 Going between all the different airline websites trying to find the best deal can be so time consuming and frustrating, so I don’t do it anymore!
 Now I use a flight search tool to see what all my options are and compare prices.
-Currently my favourite is Kayak.
-I have flight alerts set up so they send me the best prices for the routes I am looking to travel.
+Currently my favourite is Skyscanner I have flight alerts set up so they send me the best prices for the routes I am looking to travel.

 Other Posts You May Enjoy: